TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions/project_3_deploy_model_with_fastapi/README.md

 ## My solution to project 3 `Deploying a ML Model to Cloud Application Platform with FastAPI`

+# My github project

+If not viewing this on github, find my project here: https://github.com/TobiasSunderdiek/my-udacity-machine-learning-devops-engineer-solutions

 # Starter code

 Udacity provides starter code for this project, which can be found here: https://github.com/udacity/nd0821-c3-starter-code